santisbon/reference/src/k8s.md

 microk8s inspect
 ```
 MicroK8s might not recognize that cgroup memory is enabled but you can check with `cat /proc/cgroups`.

+### Clustering

+1. Assign static IPs to all the nodes.
+2. Edit `/etc/hosts` on each node with the IP and hostnames of the other nodes so they can resolve during the join process.
+3. Follow the instructions on [https://microk8s.io/docs/clustering](https://microk8s.io/docs/clustering)

 ## Helm